codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 Codefresh plugins on the other hand are just Docker images written in any programming language.

-First of all look at [Dockerhub](https://hub.docker.com/) and see it there is already a utility or CLI that has the same functionality with your shared library.
+First of all look at [Dockerhub](https://hub.docker.com/) and see if there is already a utility or CLI that has the same functionality with your shared library.
 Codefresh also has a [free marketplace](https://steps.codefresh.io/) for pipeline steps (which are Docker images essentially).

 As a last resort you need to rewrite your shared library and convert it to a Docker image.
 The process is the following

 1. Start from a base image that contains Groovy and any other tool you need
-1. Convert your sharer library to a single Groovy executable that reads input from environment variables and/or files and writes output data to files
+1. Convert your shared library to a single Groovy executable that reads input from environment variables and/or files and writes output data to files
 1. Remove all Jenkins specific APIs
 1. Package the image with a simple Dockerfile that just compiles your executable.

 Note that there is nothing Codefresh specific to the end-result.
-You should end up with a standard Docker image that would be usable in a any environment that has Docker installed.
+You should end up with a standard Docker image that would be usable in any environment that has Docker installed.

 Once you have that image you can use it like any other Codefresh freestyle step as described in the previous section.